642.4 Impact of the Project Category on ADA

 MoDOT defines signal project alterations as: upgrading signal controllers to utilize enhanced functionality, signal head replacement on construction projects (i.e. changing a 5-section head to a 4-section head for a flashing yellow arrow upgrade), the addition of pedestrian features, or projects of similar scale effect.
-Installation of accessible pedestrian signals (with audible tones or messages, and vibratory surfaces), is required with alteration projects where applicable.
+Installation of pedestrian signal heads including accessible pedestrian signals (with audible tones or messages, and vibratory surfaces), is required with alteration projects where applicable.
 The flowchart below shall be followed to determine what accommodations shall be included consult with district traffic representation to assist.

 618.104.22.168 Curb Ramp Upgrades